adamsnoah98/Terraforming-Mars-Digital-Version-Modding-App/README.md

 Currently this working prototype is a basic MVP, additional bugs probably exist, and I have plans for multiple additional features.
 Check assets/static-text/info/upcoming.txt for a list.

+This is an intro project to learn flutter (and so dart); thus, I still have some state management to clean up.

 The app is currently only implemented for Android and tested on limited devices, though most of the code is platform agnostic.

 App screenshots: